 Soil Prep Guide

-- Clear the site of all debris, including rocks and sticks.
+- CLEAR THE SITE of any and all debris, including rocks and sticks.

-- Rough grade, or spread the soil evenly across the area to prevent drainage issues, always sloping away from buildings.
+- ROUGH GRADE the entire area to prevent drainage issues, always sloping away from buildings.

-- Apply starter fertilizer, such as a 10-10-10 or 13-13-13, and lime per soil test recommendations to the soil.
+- APPLY STARTER FERTILIZER, such as a 10-10-10 or 13-13-13, and lime to the soil per soil test recommendations.
 Till into the soil before laying the sod.